alexandertrefz/essence/packages/website/diagnostics.md

 return Type, an item of an annotated List, and a member of an annotated Record.
 Everywhere else, write the Function literal the path would have stood for:
 `(_ item: Product) { <- item.price }`.

+A Function of two Parameters is refused here too, and the note says so: a path reads its members off one Argument, and a comparison — `sort(by:)` — is handed two. `sort(on .price)` is the keyed spelling for that.

 ### `uninferable-item-type`